 But the Connecticut River also has a history of intense human use.
 Its streamside forests were converted to farms and fragmented by the expansion of cities.
 Turn of the century mills harnessed its main stem and tributaries for power, disrupting natural flow.
 Pollution and changes to streamside lands took a toll on fish and other wildlife that is still felt today.

 Where appropriate, dam removal can restore habitat, flush out pollution and enable fish to swim between river and sea.
 But removal is not always feasible; many larger dams in this watershed mitigate flood damage and provide energy and water for communities.

 What if there was a way forward that could balance all of these essential needs?
-Working with the Army Corps of Engineers, The Nature Conservancy is developing a computer model that will help dam managers explore ways of releasing or storing water that are more compatible with a river’s natural processes.
+Working with the Army Corps of Engineers, the US Geological Survey and the University of Massachusetts, The Nature Conservancy is developing computer models that will help dam managers explore ways of releasing and storing water that are more compatible with a river’s natural processes.

 Keeping the Symphony of Life in Tune

 A river ecosystem is like a symphony orchestrated with rising and falling water levels, with plants and animals reacting to natural changes in flow.
 Rising water levels are a “cue” to many fish that it’s time to spawn.
 And many trees and wetland plants disperse their seeds to take advantage of moist floodplains along rivers that flood seasonally.

 But these seasonal flows are suffering across all four states the river crosses.
 As Kim Lutz, director of the Conservancy’s Connecticut River program, explains, “To make a real difference, we know we have to work at the scale of the problem.”

 As with all good science, the project began with a series of questions.
 “We wanted to find out how much water the Connecticut River and its tributaries need, and when they need it,” says Lutz.
 “Once we know how much change a river can withstand, we can help dam owners make better decisions about water use.”